lukerohde/our-meals/README.md

     * Makefile
     * DONE Render deploy yaml
     * Github action for test and deploy off main
-    * Stop deploying to prod during local dev builds
+    * DONE Stop deploying to prod during local dev builds
+    * DONE Get whitenoise working in dev for gunicorn
+    * DONE Get Media on S3
+    * DONE Get static on S3 - might be better to use whitenoise + CDN for this

 # Setup